ELLIOTTCABLE/oh-chunk/README.markdown

 familiar with the concept.
 However, there's one crucial difference: Skyblock and friends game against the renewability system by restricting (extremely) the availability of *resources*, but provide you infinite space to build in once you've understood and conquered the resource-restrictions.
-By way of contrast, “Oh, chunk.” restricts *both resources and spaces*, requiring you to function, survive, and advance within an extremely small square of blocks.
+By way of contrast, “Oh, chunk.” restricts *both resources and space*, requiring you to function, survive, and advance within an extremely small square of blocks.

-Whereas Skyblock and SkyGrid plays tend towards large, sprawling home-bases with all sorts of farms, mob-spawners, and constructs spiraling off into the distance; Chunk is intended to require you to painstakingly manage space *as well as* resources.
-For instance, in a Chunk play-through, **sunlight** is effectively reduced to a precious resource.
+Whereas Skyblock and SkyGrid plays tend towards large, sprawling home-bases with all sorts of farms, mob-spawners, and constructs spiraling off into the distance; Chunk is intended to require you to painstakingly manage space as well as resources.
+For instance, in a Chunk play-through, sunlight itself is effectively reduced to a precious resource!

 ![](https://f.cloud.github.com/assets/200/907204/13d68b04-fd18-11e2-91c9-80795d6bb7aa.png)